amritofficial88/Secure-EHR-Analytics-using-Federated-Learning-FL-and-Homomorphic-Encryption-HE-/README.md

-# Privacy-Preserving Federated Learning with Homomorphic Encryption (PrivacyFL-HE)
+# Secure EHR Analytics using Federated Learning (FL) and Homomorphic Encryption (HE)

-**A Federated Learning framework with Homomorphic Encryption for secure Electronic Health Records (EHRs) training.**
+**It is a Federated Learning framework with Homomorphic Encryption for secure Electronic Health Records (EHRs) training.**

 ## Features
 - Federated Learning (FL) with Homomorphic Encryption (HE)